 top of page

-There are several levels of regulations that govern development of property on Siesta Key including the Comprehensive Plan, Zoning Code, Siesta Key Overlay District and the Land Development Regulations.
+There are several levels of regulations that govern the development of property on Siesta Key including the Comprehensive Plan, the Zoning Code known as the Unified Development Code, and the Siesta Key Overlay District.

-The Comprehensive Plan is the top level of development regulations.
-Since 1989, the Comprehensive Plan contains language that protects all Barrier Islands, including Siesta Key, from over development.
+The Sarasota County Comprehensive Plan is the top level of development regulations.
+Under Chapter 163, Florida Statutes, all local governments including Sarasota County are required to have a Comprehensive Plan to guide future growth and to address all aspects of development including traffic, environment, and coastal protections.
+Since 1975, the Sarasota County Comprehensive Plan contained language that protects all Barrier Islands, including Siesta Key, from over development.
 It includes the maximum density allowed on parcels as well as other limits.

-The next level is the Zoning Code which provides information on what can be built on a parcel.
-Included in the Zoning code would be requirements for buffers or side yard setbacks and number of parking spaces needed for a multi residential project.
+The next level is the Unified Development Code (UDC) which is the local Zoning Code providing information on what can be built on a parcel.
+The UDC must follow the goals, objectives and policies of our Comprehensive Plan.
+Included in the Zoning code are density limits and requirements for buffers or side yard setbacks and the number of parking spaces needed for certain projects.

 Our Government